sagahead-io/graphql-snssqs-subscriptions/README.md

   }

   /**
-   * Starts a new workflow when a account has signed up */
+   * Starts a new workflow smessage SimpleMewssageDTO is fired */
   @StartedBy<SimpleMessageDTO, MyWorkflowData, 'handleSimpleMessage'>(
     SimpleMessageDTO